ray-di/Ray.MediaQuery/README.md

 For example, if ID is specified as `todo_item`, `todo_item.sql` SQL statement will be executed with `['id => $id]` bound.

 * Prepare each SQL in `$sqlDir/` directory, `$sqlDir/todo_add.sql` if ID is `todo_add`.
-  If the ID is `todo_add`, the file is `$sqlDir/todo_add.sql`. * Add a postfix of `item` if the SQL execution returns a single row, or `list` if it returns multiple rows.
+  If the ID is `todo_add`, the file is `$sqlDir/todo_add.sql`.
+* Add a postfix of `item` if the SQL execution returns a single row, or `list` if it returns multiple rows.
-* The SQL file can contain multiple SQL statements. * The SQL file can contain multiple SQL statements, where the last line of the SELECT is the result of the execution.
+* The SQL file can contain multiple SQL statements, where the last line of the SELECT is the result of the execution.

 ## Pagination